msveshnikov/style-scanner/server/imageService.md

 The `server/imageService.js` module is a key component of the project's backend, enabling dynamic image retrieval and processing.
-It interfaces with multiple external services to ensure that presentations are enriched with high-quality imagery.
+It interfaces with multiple external services to ensure that insights are enriched with high-quality imagery.
 Be sure to configure the necessary environment variables and handle API errors gracefully when integrating this module into your application.

 Happy coding!